cs3b/ai-ruby-agent-sdk/docs-dev/project/current/v.0.2.0/decisions/ADR-001-Unified-Task-Management.md

 - **Focus:** Leverages the simplicity of the directory-based Kanban while incorporating useful structure from Task Master.

 ### Negative
-- **Loss of Advanced Features:** Some specific automation or analysis features from `task-manager` scripts (like `analyze-complexity`) might be lost unless explicitly reimplemented or adapted.
+- **Loss of Specific Tooling:** Specific automation scripts from `task-manager` (like `analyze-complexity`) are lost unless explicitly reimplemented.
+(Consider adding an `analyze-complexity` command as part of release preparation).
-- **Migration Effort:** Existing tasks or data within `task-manager` might need manual migration if considered valuable.
+- **Migration Effort:** Any valuable unstructured data from `task-manager` would need manual migration.

 ### Neutral
-- Shifts complexity from managing separate systems to potentially more complex task file structures within the unified system (mitigated by simplification).
+- While simpler conceptually, a file-based system has its own management complexity.
+However, it keeps task/release management within the repository, is currently effective, and allows for future automation via helper tools or agents if needed.

 ## Alternatives Considered
 - **Keep Both Systems:** Maintain both systems, defining specific use cases for each.
 Rejected due to high complexity and confusion.